mhm13dev/random-user-fe/README.md

 **Country Flags**:
 I used this package for fetching country flags https://gitlab.com/catamphetamine/country-flag-icons.
 It's a simple package that provides SVG icons for country flags based on country's ISO2 code.

+**Google Maps**
+I used the `react-google-maps/api` package to show user location on Google Maps.
+I noticed that some of the users returned by the Random User API have invalid location coordinates, so the map might show incorrect location for some users.